 How to Keep Shoes From Dry Rotting?

 You can keep shoes from dry rotting by storing them properly.
-It’s the first step that will keep shoes from dry rotting or get Moldy.
-These five steps will keep your shoes safe from dry rotting:
+It’s the first step to keep shoes from dry rotting or getting Moldy.
+Discover how to protect your leather shoes from dry rotting.
+When you store wet shoes you help the rotting process. store your shoes dry and clean and absorb excess moisture with shoe trees, ensuring your footwear stays in prime condition.
+Say goodbye to dry rot worries with These five steps will keep your shoes safe from dry rotting:

 1. Buy good quality shoes